YoussufAbramo/account-order-control/README.md

 # How To Use

+> [!WARNING]
-[Before do anything please take backup from your website]
+> Before do anything please take backup from your website

 1. Navigate your child theme directory `/wp-content/themes/child-theme/`.
 2. Copy and paste these two files, `orders-list.php` and `order-details.php` and rename them as you prefer.